aws/aws-sdk-js-v3/CONTRIBUTING.md

 The above command will use Lerna to run the `test` script in every package in the `packages` directory.

-To run the tests for a specific package, you can run `npm test` from within the specified package folder, assuming the above steps have been run.
+To run the tests for a specific package, you can run `yarn test` from within the specified package folder, assuming the above steps have been run.

 ### Generating Service Clients